Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Our Risk Distance analysis autonomously identifies that data, learns how it’s used, and determines whether it’s at risk.
 With Concentric AI, you will always know where any applicable ITAR data resides, whether it’s in unstructured or structured data repositories, email/messaging applications, cloud or on-premises — all with semantic context.

-Risk Monitoring and Classification
+Risk monitoring and classification

 With Concentric AI, you can autonomously discover how your data is being used, who it is being shared with, and who accessed it — to quickly and accurately pinpoint risk from inappropriate permissioning, risky sharing, and unauthorized access.
 Data classification is a crucial step in achieving ITAR compliance because it allows you to identify, categorize, and organize data according to its level of sensitivity and importance.
 This is particularly important under ITAR, given the strict requirements on how companies handle such sensitive data.